Alexandredpt1/Optical_Compass/README.md

 This Python script provides functions for socket communication between two scripts using blocking and non-blocking listeners and talkers.
 It uses Python's built-in socket module to handle TCP/IP communication on a local machine (127.0.0.1).

 * Image_Processing.py \
-This Python script processes a series of polarization images taken at different angles to compute and visualize various polarization parameters such as Stokes parameters, Degree of Polarization (DoP), and Angle of Polarization (AoP).
+This Python script processes a series of polarization images taken at different angles to compute and visualize various polarization parameters such as Degree of Polarization (DoP) and Angle of Polarization (AoP).
 The script uses libraries like imageio, numpy, and matplotlib for image reading, data processing, and visualization.

 * Data folder \
 The folder that will contain all the images taken

 ## Getting Started

-Create a folder to install all repositories in it
+Download the code and  extract it in your workspace

 ### Installation